dwd31415/GameSharing/README.md

 iOS:

-To use GameSharing on iOS copy the C++ folder into your Classes folder and add all files inside of the Objetive-C++ folder to your iOS Project.
+To use GameSharing on iOS, copy the C++ folder into your Classes folder and add all files inside of the Objetive-C++ folder to your iOS Project.

 Then you must change the AppController.mm file like this:

 ```